 Focus of Project RHEA

 The main goal of project RHEA is to pave the way for ARIS’ own developed hybrid rocket engine which will then be integrated into ARIS rockets for the Spaceport America Cup from 2021 onwards.
-In order to achieve this, the first generation of a hybrid rocket engine will be developed and a test facility will be set up.
+To achieve this, the first generation of a hybrid rocket engine will be developed, and a test facility will be set up.

 A small team of 9 students is currently defining the project, establishing